-- Based on benchmarks, the incoming population will generate demand for one general medical practice with up to five GPs.
-The incoming population will not alone generate demand for a new primary health care clinic. - Contemporary practices often have more than five GPs, particularly where some GPs within a practice specialise in areas such as maternal and child health, men's health or preventative health.
-The health needs of the future community may therefore be met through the development of one primary care clinic serving the wider community, with a larger number of practitioners working from this facility. - Contemporary planning for regional and acute planning facilities (such as hospitals) generally does not rely on population-based benchmarks.
+- Based on benchmarks, the incoming population will generate some demand for a general medical practice.
+The incoming population will not alone generate demand for a new primary health care clinic. - Contemporary planning for regional and acute planning facilities (such as hospitals) generally does not rely on population-based benchmarks.
 Planning for these facilities is instead based on a comprehensive understanding of complex community needs, detailed capacity analysis and response times, which is overseen by the local health districts.
 Given the planned upgrades to Liverpool and Campbelltown Hospitals, it's likely the acute care needs of the incoming population can be met by these facilities.

 - Medical centres and allied health services can be accommodated within retail and commercial spaces.
-Future planning should investigate opportunities to provide medical centres or a primary care clinic and allied health services onsite to meet incoming population and broader community needs. - The incoming population's primary health needs could be met through contributions towards the planned health hub identified in the Draft Leppington Town Centre Planning Proposal.
+Future planning should investigate opportunities to provide a medical centre on the proposal site to meet incoming population and broader community needs. - The incoming population's primary health needs could be met through contributions towards the planned health hub identified in the Draft Leppington Town Centre Planning Proposal.